 - Don’t be afraid to shop from your own home and re-work or personalize your items to give them a new look.

 Assess what your needs are for the space before seeking out products to buy.
 The secret is to understand what your frustrations are in your living space, what you consider the most important products to you and what your needs are for this product, before you style it.
 For example, if your sofa is the centre of your living room, think about multi-functional ways you can use your sofa.
 If you need to organize your clutter, consider sofas or sofa modules that can double as a storage unit.

 Once you've determined your budget, decide on the priority pieces you’d like to include in your space.

 Another tip to keep in mind when purchasing products is to consider what colour palettes suit your taste and space.
 Try these simple tips:

-- Colour: Limiting your colour palette to three hues creates a clean, cohesive look.
+- Color: Limiting your color palette to three hues creates a clean, cohesive look.
 You can try combining bright and neutral shades to create harmony and contrast.

-- Pattern: Add patterns and natural materials within your colour palette.
-The colours will tie them together, while the different sizes will help create subtle interest.
+- Pattern: Add patterns and natural materials within your color palette.
+The colors will tie them together, while the different sizes will help create subtle interest.

 - Material: Texture brings it all together.
 Using natural materials like juke or rattan helps unite your palette and patterns all while adding soft warmth to your room.